thegetty/quire-docs/content/documentation/zooming-images.md

 ### 1. Prepare High-Resolution Source Images

-Because the IIIF image tiles are ultimately saved as JPEGs, **we recommend starting with uncompressed, full-qualtiy JPEG (jpg) or JPEG 2000 (jp2/jpf/jpx) files for IIIF processing**.
+Because the IIIF image tiles are ultimately saved as JPEGs, **we recommend starting with uncompressed, full-quality JPEG (jpg) or JPEG 2000 (jp2/jpf/jpx) files for IIIF processing**.
 TIFs can also work, but are typically much larger file sizes and don’t necessarily provide better end results.
 Quire can also process SVG and PNG files.

 Use the table below to size your source images prior to IIIF processing.
-Images that deviate from the recommend size guidelines for source images can also end up with misalignments and glitches at some zoom levels.
+Images that deviate from the recommended size guidelines for source images can also end up with misalignments and glitches at some zoom levels.
 The longest pixel dimension should be divisible by the 256px tile size, and be as close as possible to the final tiled image size without being equal to that size.

 {{< q-class "box tip" >}}

 - Save some time!
-Images larger than the recommended size for a zoom level will work, but will be downsized to the final image size regardless and will cause the image processing to take longer due to the excess file size.
+Images larger than the recommended size for a zoom level will work but will be downsized to the final image size regardless and will cause the image processing to take longer due to the excess file size.

 {{< /q-class >}}